IPS-LMU/soundChangeR/README.md

 devtools::install_github("https://github.com/IPS-LMU/soundChangeR", build_vignettes = T)
 ```

-- If you receive error messages, you might have to install further dependencies to `soundChangeR`
+- If you receive error messages, you might have to install further dependencies to `soundChangeR`.
+All dependencies are listed in the file called DESCRIPTION in this repository.

+## Updates

+Updates of `soundChangeR` can be checked for and installed by repeating the `install_github()` command as shown above.

 ## Citation & Reading Material

-If you use `soundChangeR`, please cite the package:
+When you use `soundChangeR` in published work, please cite the package:

 ```
 citation("soundChangeR")